cloudquery/cloudquery/README.md

 </a>
 </p>

-The open-source cloud asset inventory powered by SQL.
+The open source high performance data integration platform designed for security and infrastructure teams.

-CloudQuery extracts, transforms, and loads your cloud assets into [normalized](https://hub.cloudquery.io) PostgreSQL tables.
+CloudQuery extracts, transforms, and loads your cloud assets.
 CloudQuery enables you to assess, audit, and monitor the configurations of your cloud assets.

 CloudQuery key use-cases and features: